niepewny/My_page/README.md

 I'm a software developer specialized in AI/ML and computer vision.
 I have over two years of commercial experience and around five years of academic experience in related fields.

 I hold a degree in Mechatronics (specialization: Photonics) from Warsaw University of Technology and I'm currently completing a Master's in Information Technology (also at WUT).
-During my studies, I’ve focused on deepening my core interests — machine vision and AI, while also exploring how to apply them across different problem domains.
+During my studies, I focus on AI (strong in computer vision) and I’m widening into other AI/DS tracks to tackle diverse problem domains.

 # About this repository